gsidhu/buzee-tauri/logbook.md

 Note: Adding both textra and winocr binaries as sidecar does not build.
 Need to provide only textra on Mac and only winocr on Windows.

+## v0.1.1 updates
+- Package sqlite3.dll with the Windows build in resources.
+- Add icon view as an alternative to svelteTable in search results.
+This will show a thumbnail of the file and the filename.
+Works for images so far.
+- Add Buy Me a Coffee button in Settings.
+- Make "launch at startup" work
+- Check that `poppler` gets downloaded on Windows (it does when you run the magic function but on sync it kinda fails)
+- Log all warnings to log file; and filename for file extraction errors
+- Let user know that file content scan happens only on the first sync (click here to start); and that PDF files are scanned last as they take more time
+- Remove "Deep Breathing" from the onboarding; make everyone go through the game because it shows the competence of the app
+- Check if a PDF is text-based, if so, get the text out of it without OCR
+- Automatically add "Documents/buzee-tauri" to the ignore list
+- Replace all db load functions that end in `?` with `.unwrap_or(Vec::new())`

+# Good to do
+- New app icon with higher contrast, more solid colour
-## - Use GitHub action to build.
+- Use GitHub action to build.
 Figure out how to package sidecars for specific OS.
-## - Figure out how to make AltGr work same as Alt on Windows.
+- Figure out how to make AltGr work same as Alt on Windows.
-## - Check why app updater does not restart the app.
+- Check why app updater does not restart the app.
-## - Check if app updater works on Windows.
+- Check if app updater works on Windows.

+# v0.1.0 Logbook

 - Removed all code and packages for Firebase and Sentry.
 - Replaced Firebase Analytics with Aptabase.